-Rowheels 1.0: Fixed-wheel LX model inexpensive wheelchair due to launch in January 2019.
+Rowheels Revolution 1.0 Wheelchair: Fixed-wheel LX model inexpensive wheelchair due to launch in January 2019.
 Suitable for inside spaces, assisted living, older wheelchair users.

 Majeski, a veteran, had her Rowheels covered by Veterans Affairs.
 It took Imlay a year to get his wheels through Easter Seals.
 Maleski said his wheels were covered by a University of Pittsburgh Medical Center plan.
 But my call to Numotion to check on insurance funding didn’t get a response.
 Luke van den Langenberg, a sales engineer for Rowheels, says distribution is more likely through National Seating and Mobility.

 Both LX and HX wheels currently sell for $3,000 a pair.
-The new Rowheels 1.0 wheelchair with fixed LX wheels $999 will most likely be an out-of-pocket cost.
+The new Rowheels Revolution 1.0 wheelchair with fixed LX wheels, expected to retail for $999, will most likely be an out-of-pocket cost.

 Grit Freedom Chair: Geared Up For Anything